f1g0n4cc1/gr3yj0rd1/README.md

 😄 Pronouns: He/Him

-⚡ Fun fact: I got a job by simply saying to HR: Hire me.
+⚡ Fun fact: I got a job by simply saying to HR: It`s time to hire me.

 <!---